dantan123/pattern_recognition/README.md

 # lab 1
 lab 1 involves calculating orthogononal transformations, creating decision boundaries, and assigning classification errors.

-## Step 1:
+## step 1:
 5 classes are devised: A,B, C, D, E. Class A and B are grouped as case 1 and Class C,D, and E are grouped as case 2.
+Each class contains the Gaussian bivariate distribution parameters: mean, covariance, and number of points.

-## Step 2:
+## step 2:
-Synthetic data are generated as bivariate normally distributed.
-Five distance classfiers are used: MED, GED, MAP,NN,and KNN.
+Synthetic data are generated as bivariate normally distributed using **randn()**.
+Five distance classfiers are used: **MED, GED, MAP,NN,and KNN**.

+## step 3:
 The error analysis for each classifier is conducted by calculating the experimental error rate and generating a confusion matrix.

 # lab 2